chipster/chipster-openshift/k3s/README.md

 If something goes wrong in the deployment and you want to start from scratch, see the chapter [Uninstall Chipster](#uninstall-chipster).

 Most tools wont work yet, because we haven't downloaded the tools-bin package.
 But let's make a small test first to make sure that the most essential parts of the Chipster work.
-Upload some file to Chipster and run a tool `Misc` -> `Tests` -> `Test data input and output in Python`.
+Upload some file to Chipster and run a tool `Misc` -> `Tests` -> `Test data input and output without tools-bin`.
 If the result file appears in the Workflow view after few seconds, you can continue to the next chapter.
 If you encounter any errors, please try to solve them before continuing, because it's a lot easier and faster to change the deployment before you start the hefty tools-bin download.

 We'll get to the tools-bin download soon, but let's take a quick look to the configuration system and updates first.